 Overview

-Megan Benevento is an associate at Stein Mitchell Beato & Missner who assists clients in all aspects of complex litigation.
-She has represented clients in a wide variety of circumstances in forums across the country, including, but not limited to: commercial and government contracts disputes, constitutional law issues, defamation cases, non-compete and non-solicitation enforcement, class action litigation, criminal defense, fraud, trade secrets, breach of fiduciary duty, and injunctive relief.
-Megan has experience as lead counsel at evidentiary hearings and depositions, has second-chaired multiple jury and bench trials, and also has represented clients at mediations and settlement conferences to reach alternative dispute resolutions.
+Megan Benevento is a battle tested trial attorney at Stein Mitchell Beato & Missner who assists clients in all aspects of complex litigation.
+She has successfully represented clients in a wide range of matters in forums across the country, including, but not limited to: commercial disputes, civil rights violations, defamation, non-compete and non-solicitation enforcement, class action relief, civil RICO, fraud, and injunctive relief.

 Practice Areas